All Episodes

 The U.S. destabilizing the Middle East with our support for Israel, with our entrance into Iraq.

-And yet the Saudis are claiming that a civil war in Iraq is the destabilizing agent and needs to be dealt with.
+And yet, the Saudis are claiming that a civil war in Iraq is the destabilizing agent and needs to be dealt with.

-The Saudi Foreign Minister's remarks coincided with an Iranian warning that Tehran would not hesitate to defend Shiite Muslim holy sites in Iraq against killers and terrorists, following advances by Sunni militants there.
+The Saudi foreign minister's remarks coincided with an Iranian warning that Tehran would not hesitate to defend Shiite Muslim holy sites in Iraq against killers and terrorists following advances by Sunni militants there.

 So that's where we are vis-a-vis Iraq.

-A president who has erased his own red lines in Syria, a president who has gotten rid of Qaddafi, gotten rid of Mubarak, all of these situations resulting in the further advance of militant Islamists, which destabilizes the region.
+A president who has gotten rid of Gaddafi, gotten rid of Mubarak, all of these Situations resulting in the further advance of militant Islamists, which destabilizes the region.

-The president is backed the Muslim Brotherhood.
+The president has backed the Muslim Brotherhood.

 He has let Vladimir Putin roll over him.